corporeality-space/web/designs/about.md

 title: About the Nitty Gritty [Unpublished]
 ---

-# What Powers "Spacegame"
+# What Powers Corporeality

-"Spacegame" is powered by the [Polar Engine](https://github.com/polar-engine/polar) which is under ongoing development by [⚡ Shockk](https://github.com/shockkolate)
+Corporeality is powered by the [Polar Engine](https://github.com/polar-engine/polar) which is under ongoing development by [⚡ Shockk](https://github.com/shockkolate)

-# What do I need to run "Spacegame"?
+# What do I need to run Corporeality?

 ### Minimum